jmorales113/Notes-App/README.md

 ## Description

-A Notes application for saving your notes so you never forget!
+A notes application for saving your notes so you never forget!

 ## Features